 ON BIBLE STUDY:

 As a women’s class in my local church, a Wednesday night class is offered where we study a book of the Bible (the Bible itself, not a pre-written study) twice yearly.
-I will also share with you that Precept and BSF studies have aided my growth in Bible literacy.
-I recommend both options for women’s Bible studies.
-Come January, I will be leading a group of ladies through the last two chapters of Philippians for an in-depth inductive study.
-If you would like to know how to get more out of your Bible study, check out the blog series How Can I Get More Out of my Bible Study?
+I will also share with you that Precept and BSF studies have aided my growth in Bible literacy, and both options for women’s Bible studies come with my recommendation.
+If you would like to know how to get more out of your personal Bible study, check out the blog series How Can I Get More Out of my Bible Study?
 You can find the posts from this series here.
 And if you are local, feel free to contact me about the Wednesday evening study.

 ON BIBLE TRANSLATIONS: